AhmedElGarhy1/lms-saas-backend/docs/NOTIFICATION_MANIFESTS.md

 3. Remember that `ensureTemplateData` handles transformations (e.g., `resetUrl` → `link`)
 4. Use the transformed variable names in `requiredVariables` (e.g., use `link`, not `resetUrl`)

+**For WhatsApp:** Variables are extracted directly from event data.
+Ensure all variables in `requiredVariables` exist in the event data.
+The order matters - it determines the order of template parameters sent to WhatsApp.

 ### Error: "Channel X not supported for type Y"

 **Solution:** Add the channel configuration to the manifest: